therishavmehta/anime-catalog/README.md

 ## Deployment

-Deployed it on firebase for the view: https://anime-catalog.web.app/
+Deployed it on [firebase](https://anime-catalog.web.app/) for the view

 ## Available Scripts